mikolaj-sujka/ATM/README.md

 1. Connect C# to database such as MySQL, SQL Server etc.
 2. Cleaning code -> make it more readable and also shorter.
 3. Adding other "users" to our app like "Administrator" etc.
+4. Register method which should be changed.
+5. Unit tests in C#.

 # Summary
 Project still has a lot to add and improve in future.
 My goal was to walk through C# language, strenghten programming in this language and also to learn other useful skills in this aspect.